nubisware/egdsimulator/README.md

 ```
 python egdsimulator_http.py -p NEWPORT
 ```
 From the configuration interface it's possible to upload a CSV representing the setup of the simulator.
-Currently the simulator supports the CSV format obtained from exporting a setup from the MARK VI e control software and a simplified CSV format that contains only the four relevant information field for every tag.
+Currently the simulator supports the CSV format obtained from exporting a setup from the MARK VI e control software.
+In addition, a simplified CSV format that contains only the four relevant information fields for every tag can be uploaded.

 Two example files for both formats are supplied in the _resource_ folder.